Northwest Arkansas school districts operate through hiring shortages

 "The largest challenge in filling these positions is making sure that we're competitive with the labor market that we have in the business and private sector," Davis said.

-School districts often compete with businesses such as Walmart or McDonald's that pay at least $15 per hour, he said.
+School districts often compete with businesses like Walmart or McDonald's that pay at least $15 per hour, he said.

 Current district hiring challenges reflect the overall employment climate nationwide, Davis said.